Been hearing a lot of “Do what you love and the money will come” bromides lately.

-If you’re thinking, “No shit Sherlock,” then check yourself.
+If you’re thinking, “well, yeah, no kidding,” hold on a sec.
 How often are you asking people to buy directly?
 Most entrepreneurs sell like this, “Hey guys, I made something!
 If you’re interested click here.
 Anyway, [moves on to next topic].”

 That works sometimes, but it doesn’t ever work well.
 Interest isn’t why people buy.

 I’m interested in how you make $700 shoes, but I’m not going to buy a course on it.
 When I’m on vacation, I’m interested in amazing art I find on the street, but I don’t buy it.
 I’m interested in a lot of things that I don’t pay for.